Firfi/firestore-vitest-mock/README.md

 not useful until https://github.com/vitest-dev/vitest/issues/3284 is resolved

-Forked from https://github.com/Upstatement/firestore-jest-mock -> s/jest/vi/g
+Forked from https://github.com/Upstatement/firestore-jest-mock, but more than just s/jest/vi/g

 # Mock Firestore